Masters in Clinical Psychology Degree Programs in Texas

 Clinical psychology is the broad term under which many psychology specializations fall, such as marriage and family therapy, child psychology and neuropsychology.
-Therefore earning a Master in Clinical Psychology degree may be a great preparation for students who aspire to practice psychology across a variety of areas and with different patient populations.
+Therefore earning a Master in Clinical Psychology degree may be the best preparation for students who aspire to practice psychology across a variety of areas and with different patient populations.

 - Ethics and professionalism